Baden, Switzerland: History

 In the 19th century, the waters were considered efficacious for gout and rheumatism.
 They were frequented by Goethe, Nietzsche, Thomas Mann, and particularly often by Hermann Hesse, who visited the town annually over almost thirty years.
 The SNB connecting Zürich to Baden was Switzerland's first railway, opening in 1847.
 Prior to the First World War, foreign visitors were few in number, but the summer tourist season was thought to swell the town.
 Around the same time, an industrial quarter opened up NW of the baths.

 Modern excavations have discovered three Roman bathing pools.
 The municipalities of Baden and Neuenhof were considering a merger on 1 January 2012 into a new municipality which would have also been known as Baden.
 This was rejected by a popular vote in Baden on 13 June 2010.
+On 1 January 2024, the former municipality of Turgi was merged into Baden.